kntWT/posture-correction-backend/README.md

   - You can create a new account using Basic authentication or an email address (each has a different endpoint).
 - **Calibration**
   - Calibration is required for more accurate estimation per user.
-  - Please keep your neck straight during calibration so that the smartphone angle and your face angle are aligned as much as possible.
+  - Please keep your neck straight during calibration so that the smartphone angle and your head orientation are aligned as much as possible.
 - **Accessing information**
   - To access user-related information, you need to include the JWT Token (issued after login) in the Cookie when making requests.
   - The token is embedded in the Cookie at login, so just use it directly.